Lenemson/Renderboy/README.md

-# raytracer
+# Renderboy
-Implementation of a raytracer - 42 School project
+Work in progress implementation of a raytracer - 42 School project